By Cathy Moore

-Looking for inspiration for your training scenarios?
-Here are some ideas from the world of fiction that you could try.
+Looking for inspiration for your scenario-based training?
+Here are some ideas from the world of fiction.

 Branching scenarios often represent decisions that take place in a complex world.